CXX-Qt - Safe interop between Rust and Qt

 If there is no class that the enum should be associated with, Qt still allows exposing the enum to the meta-object system, as long as it is inside a namespace.

-If there is a namespace associated with a shared CXX enum simply add the #[qenum] attribute and CXX-Qt will expose it using Q_ENUM_NS.
+If there is a namespace associated with a shared enum simply add the #[qenum] attribute and CXX-Qt will expose it using Q_ENUM_NS.

 Note that the namespace doesn't have to be specified on the enum directly, the enum can inherit the namespace from the surrounding bridge.
 This follows normal CXX namespacing rules.